ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-01-26-crossing-spain.md

 ## Leaving the Spanish mainland

-Although I enjoyed the time in Madrid, the weather wasn't joyful at all.
+I enjoyed the time in Madrid a lot, but the weather wasn't joyful at all.
 So, I left the Spanish capital headed south to the Atlantic ocean.

 ![Driving out of Madrid in the rain](/assets/images/IMG_6814.jpg)